In addition to the general tips presented on a previous page, the following guidance is offered for each of the resume sections.

 The purpose of the header is to identify the author of the resume and to provide the employer with the information necessary to contact the job candidate.

 - Your name should stand out by being a few font sizes larger and usually bolded.

-- As resumes are expected to be current, only your current address is needed.
-If you know you will be in transition during the interview process, then it is fine to also include a permanent address.
-Also, consider including a permanent address if it is close to the job location.
+- A physical address is not required on a resume, especially if you know the resume might be widely-dispersed.
+Consider including a current or permanent address if it is close to the job location.
 Employers like to hire students/graduates that have ties to areas close to their facilities.

 The objective statement tells the employer what type of position is being sought (i.e. internship or full-time), when you are available to work (or the work period for internships), and the type of work or industry that interests you.